 The new package will not create significant changes to The Sims Middle Ages.
 So you still do not own castle.
 However brings more missions with him and a war between the pirates on the one hand and the nobility on the other.
-To the player the task of peace to try to close or otherwise take sides in the war.

 Here’s the review of Pirates and Nobles by IGN.